 The cost of treating an infant who suffers from oxygen deprivation-related brain damage because of shoulder dystocia can be high enough to significantly impact families.
 Even with insurance, parents of injured babies often have to make sacrifices in other areas of their lives.
 Some of these children will need continuing treatment and care for their entire lives.

 The financial cost of these injuries is high, but the emotional cost is even higher.
-When the injury is the fault of a negligent delivering physician, families deserve compensation for the cost of care and the impact the injury has on their lives.
+When the birth injury is the fault of a negligent delivering physician, families deserve compensation for the cost of care and the impact the injury has on their lives.

 How Do Negligent Medical Professionals Cause Shoulder Dystocia?